-Most of the bivy sacks that you’ll find at REI or other outdoor retailers are two or three times heavier than the hand-made ultralight bivy sacks that can buy from smaller gear manufacturers.
-While many of these are intended primarily for winter use in a snow cave or shelter, some have bug netting over the face and can also be used in warmer weather, such as the: Black Diamond Twilight Bivy, the Sierra Designs Backcountry Bivy, or the MSR AC Bivy.
+Most of the bivy sacks that you’ll find at REI or other outdoor retailers are heavier than the hand-made ultralight bivy sacks that can buy from smaller gear manufacturers.
+While many of these are intended primarily for winter use in a snow cave or shelter, some have bug netting over the face and can also be used in warmer weather such as the REI Superlight Bivy Sack or Outdoor Research Interstellar Bivy.

 Most Popular Searches

 - ultralight bivy